 If you are considering renting a home in Los Angeles you should know that right now the market is tight for renters.
 Good rentals go quickly so you have to have all your ducks in a row to move quickly on a property you like.

 - Credit: The main thing landlords look at is the potential renter’s credit.
 And generally every adult over 18 will be asked to fill out an application and provide credit information.
 Usually you will be asked to run your full credit report on all three bureaus, although occasionally the landlord’s representative will run it and charge a fee.
+Combined with this, some landlords are also doing a background check.
 If your credit score is below 720 you could have a problem.
 There are also occasions that a background check will be done.
 How can you get around poor credit?

 - Provide proof of funds that show you can afford at least one year’s rent

 - Get a letter from your employer proving employment and/or a couple of pay stubs to show your income.